mrwhoseit/brown-bag-speech-notes/README.md

 So here's how I can start off my speech.
 I can describe how when we were tasked with the assignment, I wanted to look deeper and see what the stories behind them were.

 **The Three Objects:**
-- [x] SD Card - Cameras and photography
+- [x] SD Card - Cameras and photography has been my hobby throughout my teenage years
-- [x] dumbbell - Workout out
+- [x] Dumbbell - Working out has changed habits and built who I am
 - [x] CPU - Technology has shaped my personality

 **This isn't a word for word thing I will say.
 However it will be a little close, while remaining in the time frame.**